Bishnupur (West Bengal): Music

+Notable persons

+Charan Kobi Baidyanath is a poet and social activist from Bishnupur in the Bankura district of West Bengal.
+The Charan Kabi Baidyanath Mela is held annually in Bishnupur.

+Maniklal Sinha (1916–1994) was an archaeologist, writer, founder of Acharya Jogesh Chandra Pura Kirti Bhavan (museum) and Bangiya Sahitya Parishad- Bishnupur branch.

+Artist Amitava Pal of Bishnupur currently working on the revival of old style Baluchari Saree and has been recognized by the Reliance foundation.

 Products

 Terracotta is characteristic of Bishnupur.
-Apart from the temples, terracotta pottery, artifacts and even jewelry made in this very traditional material are famous.
-The most famous of the terracotta products are the hand made beautiful jars, disks and the more famous of them are the terracotta horses, elephants, Ganesha, and Nataraj.
-But nowadays the skilled artists and potters are not present and also they make different products like faces, men, wall hangings and also the mini-sized Dal Madal Kaman (cannon).
-The potters here derive their inspiration from the glorious history of kings, soldiers, and wars.'Dokra', one kind of metalcraft is also famous.
+Apart from the temples, terracotta pottery, artefacts and even jewelry made in this very traditional material are famous.
+The most famous of the terracotta products are the handmade jars, and disks and the more famous of them are the terracotta horses, elephants, Ganesha, and Nataraj.
+But nowadays skilled artists and potters are not present and also they make different products like faces, men, wall hangings and also the mini-sized Dal Madal Kaman (cannon).
+The potters here derive their inspiration from the glorious history of kings, soldiers, and wars.

-Bishnupur is also famous for Baluchari Sari and Mallabhum Sari made of Tassar silk and was for almost a thousand years the capital of the Malla kings of Mallabhum.
-Woven on Jacquard punch-card looms, these sarees have episodes from the Mahabharata woven into the border and pallu.
+Bishnupur is famous for Baluchari Sari.
+Woven on Jacquard punch-card looms, these sarees often have mythological scenes woven into the border and pallu.

-Bellmetalware, conch-shell and terracotta jewelry is also available here.

-The "Dashavatar Taas", kind of playing cards depicting ten avatars of Hindu god Vishnu, is drawn by hand.
-It is a rare art piece not to be found anywhere else in India.
+Baluchari sarees are woven using richly dyed silk with intricate motifs depicting Indian mythology and folk tales woven onto its large pallu.
+The motifs are taken mainly from the epics of Ramayana and Mahabharata though a mild change has been brought in to cater to modern tastes.

+The Dashavatar Tash are a kind of playing cards that depict the ten avatars of the Hindu god Vishnu.
+They are traditionally round and are hand-painted on a backing made of layers of fabric glued together.
+They are made only by members of the Foujdar family of Bishnupur.

+Brass and bell-metal craft is still practiced in Bishnupur.
+Previously a unique alloy called 'bharan' was also used in Bishnupur, but it is no longer used.

+Lanterns made of recycled materials are another local craft.